stocker88/nextjswebsite/_posts/compoundinterest.md

 Compound growth is like a money-making snowball that gets bigger as it rolls, thanks to the money it picks up along the way.

-The concept of passive income has been trending.
-You can now make the money work by leveraging multiple investment vehicles, such as savings accounts and the stock market.

-Budgeting and investing apps and robo advisors such as HelloStocker app have been gaining in popularity and are here to help you with your personal finances.

 ## 4. Conclusion